garlic for high blood pressure: how it helps

 The Secrets of Garlic

-Garlic, known scientifically as Allium sativum, is no ordinary kitchen ingredient.
-It is a bulbous wonder, packed with potent compounds such as allicin, ajoene, and diallyl trisulfide.
+Garlic, scientifically known as Allium sativum, is no ordinary kitchen ingredient.
+It is a bulbous wonder packed with potent compounds such as allicin, ajoene, and diallyl trisulfide.
 These substances contribute to garlic’s remarkable ability to lower blood pressure.
 Here’s how they work.

 1. Allicin: The Blood Pressure Warrior